telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/use-different-popup-editor-for-create-update.md

 # Use Different Popup Editors for Create and Update Operations

-The example below demonstrates how to use different popup editors in a Kendo UI Grid for the Create and Update operations.
+The following example demonstrates how to use different popup editors in a Kendo UI Grid for the Create and Update operations.

 ###### Example